Substance Abuse and Addiction Treatment Resources in Bridgeport

-If you’re looking for drug treatment in Bridgeport , there are several choices available.
-Understanding these options, how they work, and what they offer can help you choose the Bridgeport drug rehab that best suits your lifestyle while at the same time meeting your recovery needs.
+If you’re looking for drug treatment near you, there are several choices available.
+Understanding these options, how they work and what they offer can help you choose the drug rehab facility that best suits your lifestyle while at the same time meeting your recovery needs.

 Residential Treatment Programs

 At residential treatment programs, patients stay in the facility full time as they take part in a multidisciplinary plan for treating the addiction.
-This typically starts with a supervised detox before the patient moves on to participate in the facility’s programs, which may include individual and group therapies and classes designed to help manage stress and prevent relapse.
-Depending on the Bridgeport drug rehab center, the patient may take part in sports, yoga, nutritional planning and meditation.
-The goal of inpatient drug rehab in Bridgeport, CT is to give patients practical tools and techniques to deal with life’s stresses in a healthy manner.
+This typically starts with a supervised detox before the patient moves on to participate in the facility’s programs, which may include individual and group therapies and classes designed to help manage stress and prevent recurrence of use.
+Depending on the drug rehab center, the patient may take part in sports, yoga, nutritional planning and meditation.
+The goal of inpatient drug rehab is to give patients practical tools and techniques to deal with life’s stresses in a healthy manner.

 Partial Hospitalization Programs